tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         - As a proxy owner, you can upgrade the logic.
         - Owner can change the manager.
     - manager
-        - The manager is considered a layer 2 sequencer account(seigniorageReceiver), and upon initial deployment, the seigniorageReceiver() of RollupConfig (SystemConfig) is designated as manager.
+        - The manager is considered a layer 2 sequencer account(unsafeBlockSigner), and upon initial deployment, the unsafeBlockSigner() of RollupConfig (SystemConfig) is designated as manager.
         - When the owner of RollupConfig (SystemConfig) changes in the future, the manager must be changed using transferManager.
-(RollupConfig.seigniorageReceiver() provides an interface to take the manager.)
+(RollupConfig.unsafeBlockSigner() provides an interface to take the manager.)
         - By possessing CandidateAddOn operator authority, manager can use the functions of DAO members
             - Functions that can be used by onlyCandidate inherited from Candidate can be executed.
             - changeMember function → Operator contract becomes a member of DAO.